 There is also a link between stress and depression.
 There is a complex relationship among stressful situations, our mind and body’s reaction to stress and the onset of clinical depression.
 It is clear that some people develop depression after a stressful event in their lives death of a loved one, the loss of a job or the end of a relationship.
 Stress can also occur as the result of a more positive event such as getting married, moving to a new city or starting a new job.
 It is not uncommon for either positive or negative events to become a crisis that precedes the development of clinical depression.
 Depression can be seasonal as well as situational with some finding the dreariness of winter months particularly tough.
 This is called SAD – Seasonal Affective Disorder.

-Below are some core signs and symptoms common with a variety of types of depression:
+Core signs and symptoms common with depression: